MarcinJ7/MLP-Neural-Network-in-Matlab/README.md

 5. Method "LosujFkcTestujace" - this method is similar to previous one, but this time it generates testing data form other nonlinear functions.
 6. Method "sortowanie" - data from method 4. and 5. are not sorted - this method is used to sort data (we can properly show data on figure/plot).
 7. Method "rysuj" - this method provides drawing a figures.
 It helps to visualise learning process - we can see a learning and testing data and response of our network.
-8.*.
-Main program file "mlpTest" - collect user parrameters (typing on keyboard) and creates choosen MLP stucture by learning it on learning data and after that - show results for testing data.
+8. * Main program file "mlpTest" - collect user parrameters (typing on keyboard) and creates choosen MLP stucture by learning it on learning data and after that - show results for testing data.
 The final result of this program is showing a plots which present MLP learning process.
 This program uses every of previous methods.

 ## Opis w języku polskim:

 Krótki opis każdej z wykorzystanych funkcji :
-W programie zostało wykorzystanych 7  funkcji.
+*W programie zostało wykorzystanych 7  funkcji.
 Mamy również jeden główny plik programu, w którym wykorzystywane są funkcje w celu uzyskania wyniku końcowego.
-Teraz pokrótce opiszę cel implementacji każdej z funkcji:
+Teraz pokrótce opiszę cel implementacji każdej z funkcji:*

 1. Funkcja „utworz” – celem implementacji tej funkcji jest inicjalizacja sieci dla parametrów wejściowych.
 Zostaje to dokonane poprzez utworzenie dwóch macierzy wag (warstwy ukrytej oraz wyjściowej).
 2. Funkcja „przetwarzaj” – funkcja ma na celu uzyskanie odpowiedzi sieci neuronowej na dane wejściowe w postaci wektora.
 Wynikiem jej działania jest wektor wyjściowy.